RasaHQ/rasa/docs/running-rasa-with-docker.rst

 ========================

 This is a guide on how to set up Rasa using Docker.
-If you have not used Rasa before it is recommended to read the :ref:`project-structure`.
+If you have not used Rasa before it is recommended to read the :ref:`tutorial`.

 .. contents::